Lars Veldwijk

-Lars Veldwijk (born 21 August 1991) is a professional soccer player who plays as a striker for UAE First Division League club Gulf United.
+Lars Veldwijk (born 21 August 1991) is a professional soccer player who plays as a striker for Super League club PSM Makassar.
 Born in the Netherlands, he represented the South Africa national team.

 Club career

 Excelsior

 Veldwijk represented Eerste Divisie side Excelsior in the 2013–14 season, and scored 35 goals in 45 appearances across all competitions.

 Nottingham Forest

 On 12 June 2014, Veldwijk signed for Nottingham Forest from Excelsior for a fee of £500,000 that could rise to £1 million depending on various clauses.
 He made his debut on 16 August 2014 against Bolton Wanderers at the Macron Stadium as a 92nd-minute substitute for fellow striker Matty Fryatt.
 Veldwijk made his first start for Forest on 26 August 2014 in a 2–0 win against Huddersfield Town in the second round of the League Cup.

 Loan to PEC Zwolle

 Veldwijk went on loan to PEC Zwolle for the 2015–16 season, during which time he scored 14 goals in 33 league appearances.
 Upon his return to Forest he scored his first and only goal for the club in a 2–1 EFL Cup win against Millwall on 23 August 2016.